 Among the objectives of the Agreement (Article 1) are to promote, through the expansion of reciprocal trade, the harmonious development of economic relations between the Parties.
-After nine years from entry into force of the Agreement virtually all customs duties on trade in industrial goods and fish and other marine products will be eliminated.
 The Agreement includes provisions relating to the elimination of customs duties and other trade barriers as well as other trade-related disciplines such as rules of competition, protection of intellectual property, public procurement, state monopolies, state aid, and payments and transfers.
 Under the Agreement a Joint Committee is established which supervises the Agreement.

-The Agreement consists of a total of 41 Articles, six Annexes (I to VI), four Protocols (A to D), and a Record of Understanding covering the following subjects:
+The Agreement consists of 41 Articles, six Annexes, four Protocols and a Record of Understanding.
+The Agreement covers the following main subjects:

 Rules of Origin